 Finally, use a dry clean white cloth to blot away moisture.
-Allow to dry completely and vacuum to restore pile of carpet.
+Allow to dry completely and vacuum to restore pile of the carpet.

 How to Remove Berry Stains From Upholstery

 To remove berry stains from upholstery, follow the same cleaning recommendations as those for carpet.
 Take extra care not to over-saturate the cushions with the cleaning or rinsing solutions which can cause moisture problems in the cushions.